7 Day Birdwatching Holiday in Montenegro

 Solo bookings accepted

-Enjoy an incredible week birdwatching in Montenegro’s untamed nature!
-Starting at Lake Skadar National Park, you will discover one of Europe’s top five sites for migratory birds at that magical time of year when migration crosses with breeding season.
+Enjoy an incredible week of birdwatching in Montenegro’s untamed nature!
+Starting at Lake Skadar National Park, you will discover one of Europe’s top five sites for migratory birds at that magical time of year when migration crosses with the breeding season.
 Massive Lake Skadar and the connected Bojana Delta are both Important Bird Areas, Ramsar wetlands of International Importance, and stunningly beautiful too.
-Home to the rare Dalmatian Pelican, Flamingo and the world’s second largest colony of Pygmy Cormorant, this giant biosphere will give you the chance to see wetland life in all its glory, from Glossy Ibis and Squacco Heron to bitterns, grebes, egrets, terns and more.
-Over 280 different species of bird are attracted by the variety of habitats at these amazing and extensive wetlands, including open water, Europe’s largest area of floating vegetation such as water lily, mud flats, the saltpans at Ulcinj, rocky shores, marshland, rushing rivers and forested hinterland.
+Home to the rare Dalmatian Pelican, Flamingo and the world’s second-largest colony of Pygmy Cormorants, this giant biosphere will give you the chance to see wetland life in all its glory, from Glossy Ibis and Squacco Heron to bitterns, grebes, egrets, terns and more.
+Over 280 different species of birds are attracted by the variety of habitats at these amazing and extensive wetlands, including open water, Europe’s largest area of floating vegetation such as water lilies, mud flats, the saltpans at Ulcinj, rocky shores, marshland, rushing rivers and forested hinterland.

-Further inland, a visit to UNESCO-protected Durmitor National Park will offer up the chance to see alpine species, Nutcracker and Three-toed Woodpecker, while exploring the ancient coniferous forests covering much of this untouched mountainous region.
+Further inland, a visit to UNESCO-protected Durmitor National Park will offer up the chance to see alpine species, Nutcrackers and Three-toed Woodpeckers while exploring the ancient coniferous forests covering much of this untouched mountainous region.

-Your base for the week is beautifully restored Villa Miela at Lake Skadar National Park – a prime site for birdwatching in its own right.
+Your base for the week is the beautifully restored Villa Miela at Lake Skadar National Park – a prime site for birdwatching in its own right.
 Set high on the hillside above pretty lake village Virpazar, with panoramic views over mountain, valley and water, watch out for birds such as Rock Nuthatch from the terrace, or nature deck, and even the occasional eagle (Short-toed most common)!
 A well-stocked shared kitchen and outside gas BBQ provide self-catering facilities.
 Accommodation for our overnight at Durmitor is half-board at a small hotel on the edge of Zabljak.

 This holiday supports wildlife conservation in Montenegro – for every booking, we donate 10%